aleen42/PersonalWiki/post/facial_landmark/facial_landmark.md

 If Picasso was alive today, he would have definitely added one more professional to that list — a computer vision engineer!

 As computer vision engineers and researchers we have been trying to understand the human face since the very early days.
 The most obvious application of facial analysis is Face Recognition.
 But to be able to identify a person in an image we first need to find where in the image a face is located.
 Therefore, face detection — locating a face in an image and returning a bounding rectangle / square that contains the face — was a hot research area.
-In 2001, Paul Viola and Michael Jones pretty much nailed the problem with their seminal paper titled “[Rapid Object Detection using a Boosted Cascade of Simple Features.](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf)” In the early days of OpenCV and to some extent even now, the killer application of OpenCV was a good implementation of the Viola and Jones face detector.
+In 2001, Paul Viola and Michael Jones pretty much nailed the problem with their seminal paper titled "[Rapid Object Detection using a Boosted Cascade of Simple Features.](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf)" In the early days of OpenCV and to some extent even now, the killer application of OpenCV was a good implementation of the Viola and Jones face detector.

 Once you have a bounding box around the face, the obvious research problem is to see if you can find the location of different facial features ( e.g. corners of the eyes, eyebrows, and the mouth, the tip of the nose etc ) accurately.
-Facial feature detection is also referred to as “facial landmark detection”, “facial keypoint detection” and “face alignment” in the literature, and you can use those keywords in Google for finding additional material on the topic.
+Facial feature detection is also referred to as "facial landmark detection", "facial keypoint detection" and "face alignment" in the literature, and you can use those keywords in Google for finding additional material on the topic.

 ### Applications of Facial Keypoint Detection